Ragkannan/Ragkannan.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Raghul Kannan and I am a Junior at Michigan State University pursing a Bachelor's degree in Computer Science with a Minor in Business!
+My passion for Computer Science stems from my love for logic and problem-solving.
+Reach out to me through email or on linkedin if you are looking to chat.

 ### My story